 After having volunteered, studied and worked on different projects pursuing Big Questions like ‘Is there another way to do things?
 Could it be more positive for all involved?
-What would that look like?’', I came to believe that this feeling of connection might be what is missing when we try to create a more positive paradigm for all; and that luckily it was all connected!
-By working on one of these levels, we also influence the others...
-Hence, the creation of spaces that facilitate re-connection to nature [the level I felt more inclined to work toward] is also the creation of spaces that can potentially facilitate re-connection to our-self and to our community...
+What would that look like?’', I came to believe that this feeling of connection might be what is missing when we try to create a more positive paradigm for all; and that luckily it was all linked!
+By working on one of these levels, we also influence other levels...
+Hence, the creation of spaces that facilitate re-connection to nature - the level I felt more inclined to work toward- is also the creation of spaces that can potentially facilitate re-connection to our-self and to our community...

-While these 'spaces of re-connection' can take many forms [physical spaces, events&workshops or spaces through Art]; they're all infused of the same wishes and vision.
+While these 'spaces of re-connection' can take many forms [physical spaces, events&workshops ]; they're all infused of the same wishes and vision.

 ‘Permaculture is an attempt to build a good place to live’, I once heard Bill Molisson say in a video.